 Practice Forming Healthy Habits

 Due to COVID-19, we are all spending more time at home.
 Staying healthy while in quarantine is everybody’s goal, but it can be hard to resist stress eating and unhealthy habits.
 Use this time to examine your habits and make sure you’re not cutting corners on your health.
-Following general healthy living advice such as eating a balanced diet, staying hydrated, and getting enough sleep are the best recommendation for staying healthy during self-isolation.
+Following general healthy living advice such as eating a balanced diet, staying hydrated, and getting enough sleep are the best recommendations for staying healthy during self-isolation.
+You can set a schedule for these habits using items that are particularly relevant to 2020, such as vote products.

 Stay Active at Home